Telaga Batu inscription

 Telaga Batu inscription is a 7th-century Srivijayan inscription discovered in Sabokingking, 3 Ilir, Ilir Timur II, Palembang, South Sumatra, Indonesia, around the 1950s.
-The inscription is now displayed in National Museum of Indonesia, Jakarta, with inventory number D.155.
-In previous years, around thirty Siddhayatra inscriptions were discovered around Southern Sumatra, all concerning the Siddhayatra journey of Dapunta Hyang Sri Jayanasa, that, according to Kedukan Bukit Inscription took place around the year 605 Saka (683 AD).
+The inscription is now displayed in the National Museum of Indonesia, Jakarta, with inventory number D.155.
+In previous years, around thirty Siddhayatra inscriptions were discovered around Southern Sumatra, all concerning the Siddhayatra journey of Dapunta Hyang Sri Jayanasa, which, according to Kedukan Bukit Inscription took place around the year 605 Saka (683 AD).
 Today all of these Siddhayatra inscriptions are stored in the National Museum of Indonesia.

 The inscription was carved on an andesite stone measuring 118 cm tall and 148 cm wide.
 The top of the stone is adorned with seven nāga heads, and on the lower portion, there is some kind of water spout to channel the water that was likely poured over the stone during a ceremonial allegiance ritual.
 The inscription was written with Pallava letters in the Old Malay language.

 Contents

-The text content of the inscription is quite long, and is arranged in a number of lines.
+The text content of the inscription is quite long and is arranged in several lines.
 However, many of the letters have been eroded and are difficult to read, probably due to the use of the stone as a part of the allegiance ritual described in the inscription.
-The ritual was likely performed by pouring water over the text of the stone, which would collect at the bottom of the stone, and poured via the waterspout to be consumed by people that swore their allegiance to the king.
+The ritual was likely performed by pouring water over the text of the stone, which would collect at the bottom of the stone, and be poured via the waterspout to be consumed by people who swore their allegiance to the king.
 Some lines of the inscription can still be read.
-The content of the Telaga Batu inscription from third to the fifth row are as follows:
+The content of the Telaga Batu inscription from the third to the fifth row is as follows: